Baked Lasagne in Broth alla Molisana; Recipe from Molise.

 Once the broth is ready and the meat is cooked, shred the boiled chicken and veal into small pieces.
 If you do this the day before, keep the meat in a bowl with a little broth so that it remains soft.
 Keep the rest of the broth for preparing and serving the dish.

-Put all the ingredients in a bowl.
+Put all the ingredients in a bowl (except the oilve oil).
 Mix together well with your hands.
 Shape small round meatballs using your hands.
 Refrigerate the meatballs for 15-30 minutes.

 Fry the meatballs gently in a frying pan with a little heated olive oil until browned all over.
 You don’t need to cook them through.
 Set aside.